 What is the most recent web design innovation we can recall?
 Parallax?
-That is a useless eye candy.
+That is useless eye candy.
 Responsive design?
 That belongs to quite old digital ages.
 The web now has all the user interface patterns and elements you may need now.
 And that is the reason behind less innovation seen in web patterns.
 Users find this maturity a great option.
-They are having consistency in their casual use of web.
-Shopping carts, login pages and checkout forms all work in a similar manner.
+They are having consistency in their casual use of the web.
+Shopping carts, login pages, and checkout forms all work in a similar manner.
 Attempting to be creative at this moment might probably harmful or pointless.

 Sign 3: Artificial Intelligence (AI) And Automation Are Prevailing

 There is a new form of automated web design, arguably initiated by The Grid.
-This is a service to develop basic websites that are able to make design decisions; semantic ones, relied on artificial intelligence.
+This is a service to develop basic websites that are able to make design decisions; semantic ones relied on artificial intelligence.
 It assesses the content to detect the best colors, layouts, fonts and additional imagery for the site.
 Using wisely selected design basics (developed by humans), it is hard to go wrong with it.
 The result is probably much better than an average web designer’s service.

 Sign 4: Businesses Over Social Media

-The practice by businesses to purchase their .com’s, costly hosting plans and hire an experienced web master to have their web page is greatly being replaced with free of cost and powerfully embedded Facebook pages used for business.
+The practice by businesses to purchase their .com’s, costly hosting plans and hire an experienced webmaster to have their web page is greatly being replaced with free of cost and powerfully embedded Facebook pages used for business.